 The Concept of Chakras or Energy Centers Of The Human Body

-The chakras are described as being aligned in an ascending column from the base of the spine to the top of the head.
+Chakra is also used to denote the energy centers in the spinal region of the body and the mystic diagrams (yantras) which are used in ritual worship.
+Some traditional sources describe five or seven such chakras and others eight.
+The Kundalini chakras are described as being aligned in an ascending column from the base of the spine to the top of the head.
 In new age practices, each chakra is associated with a certain color.
 In various traditions chakras are associated with multiple physiological functions, an aspect of consciousness, a classical element, and other distinguishing characteristics.
 They are visualized as lotuses with a different number of petals in every chakra.

 The New Age movement has led to an increased interest in the West regarding chakras.
 Many in this movement point to a correspondence between the position and role of the chakras and those of the glands in the endocrine system.
 Some people in New Age also claim that other chakras, besides the above, exist — for instance, ear chakras — and have described many more chakras than made reference to in traditional texts.
 Frequently references are made to the chakras in the New Age "sacred sexuality" or neotantra movement.